 In customer service, now is everything.

-Solving customer issues in real time requires teams that are both trained and empowered to do so and here is where many smart companies fail.
-Yet, they often fail with good reason.
+Solving customer issues in real time requires teams that are both trained and empowered to do so and this is where many smart companies fail.
+Yet, they often fail for good reason.
 You see, smart companies are usually smart in many areas.
 They understand liability, regulation, and theft.
 They establish controls to mitigate risk and loss, and over time these controls begin to stack up.
 Controls are rarely removed and often added, and the natural progression results in an organization that is inflexible and unresponsive to customer issues.

 As we strive to create the perfect experience for our customers, we must accept that no matter how smart our organizations can be, we can still make customer service mistakes.
-Hopefully, the list above will help you focus the lens on your own organization.
+Hopefully, the list above will help you focus the lens on your organization.
 Perhaps, you will even find a mistake an organization you know intimately (wink, wink) has made in the past.